ckcollab/polished/README.md

 ### Select a backend

-- Create a polished.py in your root package directory
 - Default backend is "simple" and expects static html without any steps needed to generate the page
 - Available backends: